Project: Epidemic dynamics of ancient disease outbreaks

 The overarching goal of the Max Planck Institute for the Science of Human History is to explore the history of humans using state-of-the-art analytical methods.
 Scientists from different disciplines, such as genetics, linguistics, archaeology, anthropology and history are working together to answer fundamental questions about the biological and cultural evolution of man from the paleolithic until today, and they jointly develop innovative methods, in particular in the areas of genome sequencing, language documentation, bioinformatics and phylogeography.

 We offer an interesting and responsible job in a competitive, dynamic and stimulating international research environment.
 The Postdoc position is for 2 years with the possibility of extension.
 Remuneration will follow the public service pay scale (TVöD), according to qualification and experience.
 In addition, social benefits are paid according to the regulations of the Civil Service.
-The PhD position is for 3 years and paid with 50% of E13 TVöD under a Max Planck PhD contract.

 The Max Planck Society is committed to employing more handicapped individuals and especially encourages them to apply.
 The Max Planck Society seeks to increase the number of women in areas where they are underrepresented and therefore explicitly encourages women to apply.